Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Subgraph complementation operation

-{\textbf{Subgraph complementation protocol on $V_\alpha$} \begin{enumerate}[1.] \item $\forall a_i: i \ne 0 \implies CZ(a_i,a_0)$ --- Connect all qubits in $A$ with an edge to $a_0$.
+\begin{enumerate}[1.] \item $\forall a_i: i \ne 0 \implies CZ(a_i,a_0)$ --- Connect all qubits in $A$ with an edge to $a_0$.
 The resulting state corresponds to state (ii) in the figure for 4 qubits. \item $\forall a_i: i \ne 0 \implies LC(a_i)$ --- Locally complement each qubit in $A$ except $a_0$. \item $\forall a_i: i \ne 0 \implies CZ(a_i,a_0)$ --- This is a repeat of the first step, except this time the edge between $a_i$ and $a_0$ is deleted.
 The resulting state corresponds to state (iii). \item $LC(a_0)$ --- The resulting state corresponds to state (iv).
+This complements the induced graph on $V'$, which was initially an empty graph. \end{enumerate} \rule{\linewidth}{2pt}

-This forms the complete graph for $V_\alpha$. \end{enumerate} } If a $k$-clique (corresponding to a $k$-qubit GHZ state) is the final state we want to distribute, then some qubits may need to be measured out in the $Z$-basis following the protocol (e.g. $a_1$ and $a_2$ in Fig. \ref{fig:SC4clique}).
-However, if we want to distribute an arbitrary graph state, then it is beneficial to actually preserve connections of the form $(a_i,c_i)$ between qubits for carrying out additional $SC$ operations, in order to avoid sharing a new set of Bell pairs each time.
+If a $k$-clique (corresponding to a $k$-qubit GHZ state) is the final state we want to distribute, then some qubits may need to be measured out in the $Z$-basis at the end (e.g. $a_1$ and $a_2$ in Fig. \ref{fig:SC4clique}).
+However, if we want to distribute an arbitrary graph state, then it is beneficial to actually preserve some or all connections of the form $(a_i,c_i)$ between qubits for carrying out additional $SC$ operations, in order to avoid sharing a new set of Bell pairs each time.
 This is described in more detail below.